ijmeals/maybe96/table-of-contents/god.md

 if that is thy concern, this sphere, plane, universe seems well designed so we are firmly in the belief this here could be luck or

-something more beautiful at work.
+something more beautiful at play.

+_one could say "something more beautiful at work" though it all depends on how you view life and your definition of the word work_